 Textile Recycling

 Textiles, encompassing everything from clothing to household fabrics, are integral to our daily lives but also pose significant challenges when disposed of improperly.
 By embracing textile recycling, individuals and communities can contribute to reducing waste, conserving resources, and fostering a more sustainable future.
-Let’s explore why textile recycling matters and how it can make a difference.

-Textile Recycling Steps
+Textile Recycling Process

 • Collection: Textiles are collected from households, businesses, and institutions through donation bins, charities, thrift stores, and textile recycling programs.